mrets/Help/certificates_transferring_certificates.md

 <be>

-For external organization transfers and exports, the certificate transfer will remain in "Pending" until the receiving party accepts the transfer.
+For external organization transfers and exports, the certificate transfer will remain in "Pending" status until the receiving party accepts the transfer.
 You can download a transaction summary by selecting "Download a transaction summary".